 So, do we have any readers who have a Wusthof knife?
 How does it compare to other knives you have had in the past?
 Let us know in the comment section!

-And if you’re still shopping for your pefect blade, don’t forget to check out all of our kichen knife buying guides.
+And if you’re still shopping for your perfect blade, don’t forget to check our other kitchen knife buying guides, starting with these:

 About Ashley Martell